Fishing At Swallowdale

 Roach

 Roach are bottom-feeders that swim in large shoals, ranging from 2oz to 2lb in size.
 The best fishing method is float fishing using sweetcorn, maggots, and bread.
-Roach are easily identified, as they have a silver body and red fins.
+Roach are recognised, as they have a silver body and red fins.

 Tench